This post may contain affiliate links. Please read my disclosure.

 The full list of ingredients can be found in the recipe card at the bottom of the post.

-Start by heating the butter in a large covered skillet with a lid over medium heat.
-Add the green pepper and onion and cook until soft.
+Start by heating the butter (or bacon grease) in a large covered skillet with a lid or a Dutch oven over medium heat.
+Add the bell pepper, garlic and onion and cook until soft.

-Add the tomatoes and cook for one minute.
+Add the diced tomatoes and tomato sauce and cook for one minute.

 Then add all remaining ingredients except the cream.
 Bring to a simmer, cover and let cook for 20 minutes.